 - 1. Create a new environment as described in Create a new OpenStack environment. - 2.
 In the Fuel web UI, click the Settings tab and select the Other category. - 3.
-Scroll down through the settings until you find The InfluxDB-Grafana Server Plugin section.
-You should see a page like this:
+Scroll down through the settings until you find The StackLight InfluxDB-Grafana Server Plugin section: